smartdevicelink/sdl_evolution/proposals/NNNN-Promises-in-Policy-Server.md

 Even in the cases where excessive nested callbacks are abstracted out as efficiently as possible, there is still an issue of readability which can make it challenging to reason with or modify the function.
 This is one of the more extreme examples where a mix of parallel and serial computations are required: https://github.com/smartdevicelink/sdl_server/blob/master/app/v1/policy/helper.js#L163-L209

-Rewriting this to use Promises isn't as drastic a difference but it is still much easier to read:
+Rewriting this to use Promises isn't as drastic of a difference but it is still much easier to read:

 ```js
 // asyncSql is a theoretical function that will execute a SQL statement and resolve a Promise on completion.
 This is subject to change during implementation.